PalisadoesFoundation/talawa-api/INSTALLATION.md

 </br>

-### Windows Specific- Instructions to setup local instance of MongoDb
+### Windows Specific- Instructions to setup local instance of MongoDB

 **It is recommended to have a local instance of MongoDB database instead of a cloud-based one, as it enhances the development experience and provides a more streamlined experience.**